Nyk0/teaching/virtualization/qemu-kvm/README.md

 ### Questions

 1. How many partitions are present?
-2. Do you see an EFI partition?
-3. Do you see a Linux root partition?
+2. Do you see a Linux root partition?
-4. Is the partition layout the same as what you selected during installation?
+3. Is the partition layout the same as what you selected during installation?

 ---